ShadowTheAge/yafc/Docs/CodeStyle.md

 ### Code
 * In the programmers' haven, there is always a free spot for those who write tests.
-* Please try to keep the lines shorter than 120 characters.
-It simplifies the review of the changes on popular monitors.
+* Please try to keep the lines shorter than 190 characters so they fit on most monitors.
 * If you add a TODO, then please describe the details in the commit message, or ideally in a github issue.
 That increases the chances of the TODOs being addressed.

 #### Difference with C# conventions